ahmadazfar/FYP_WorkoutDetectionWithEmbeddedAI/README.md

 wd-model.py - Train data using pytorch

-*Can use other projects in repo for inference
+*Can use other projects in repo for reference

 # Inference (Use Eclipse MaximSDK
 main.c - Used for inference with MPU6050 sensor measurement